ankitsm08/class-12-comp-java/Questions/CaesarCipher.md

 # Question:

-Caesar Cipher is an encryption technique which is implemented as ROT13 ('rotate by 13 places').
+Caesar Cipher is an encryption technique which is implemented as "ROT13" ( rotate by 13 places ).
 It is a simple letter substitution cipher that replaces a letter with the letter 13 places after it in the alphabets, with the other characters remaining unchanged.

-Write a program to accept a plain text of length L, where L must be greater than 3 and less than 100.
+Write a program to accept a plain text of length `L`, where $3 < L < 100$.

 Encrypt the text if valid as per the Caesar Cipher.